gamingflexer/object-detection-custom-models-scripts/README.md

 This repository contains scripts to train and deploy custom object detection models.

 - [Annotation](#Annotation)
-For annotation, we use [LabelImg] or [cvat.ai] for annotating images.
-The annotation files are saved in different format.
+    -For annotation, we use `LabelImg` or `cvat.ai` for annotating images.
+    - The annotation files are saved in different formats.
 Personally i would suggest to use cvat.ai for annotating images.
 It is easy to use and has a lot of features.
 Tip use `n` to mark new bounding box.
-Make sure classes names are string
+    - Make sure classes names are string.

-Datset conversion & data auggmentation scripts are added in the utils folders.
+    - Datset conversion & data auggmentation scripts are added in the utils folders.

 - [Setup](#setup)
 These notebooks are compatible with Google Colab.
 To use them, you will need to upload them to your Google Drive and open them in Google Colab.